abulimov/abulimov.github.io/content/post/2021-12-02-unix-socket-snoop.md

 ### Reconfigure the reference implementation to use network

-Of course, the easiest approach would be to just tell the app to use network instead of unix socket.
+Of course, the easiest approach would be to just tell the app to use network instead of Unix socket.
 If there is a flag/config option to do so - great, we are done here!

-But often the software deliberately makes some things accessible only over the unix sockets, mostly for security reasons.
+But often the software deliberately makes some things accessible only over the Unix sockets, mostly for security reasons.

-For example, [chrony](https://chrony.tuxfamily.org/) NTP daemon allows certain management protocol packets only over the unix socket, which has permissions set in a way that unprivileged user won't even be able to access it.
+For example, [chrony](https://chrony.tuxfamily.org/) NTP daemon allows certain management protocol packets only over the Unix socket, which has permissions set in a way that unprivileged user won't even be able to access it.

 ### socat